 These strategic layers of information management are familiar enough to all of us once it’s pointed out.
 Most of us can recall a time when effortful impression-management required that we adopt an honest and believable demeanour; sound plausible and present as motivated by moral principles while strategically managing problematic information.

-Detecting deception requires understanding why it succeeds in the first place and, more specifically, what deceptive communication strategies typically fool our default expectations of cooperation and honesty.
 In essence, we need to stop succumbing to intuitive assumptions of “deception cues” (such as micro-expressions, demeanour and body language) and start focussing on strategic information management cues.

 To achieve this we need to understand how information is: 1) managed in context and conversation, 2) strategically manipulated and 3) processed by deceptive interviewees in real time.